shalomb/shalomb/cv/cv.md

 ### Core Competencies

-* Software-centric approach to Systems Engineering for IT Infrastructure, Tooling and Platforms
+* Software-engineering approach to managing systems for IT Infrastructure, Platforms and Tooling
-* Solution Design balancing Big Picture Thinking and Design for Iteration for Agile Delivery
-* Application of Agile and DevOps practices to manage Continuous Delivery pipelines
+* Application of Agile and DevOps practices for Continuous Delivery of projects
-* Site Reliability Engineering in the Continuous Improvement of Service Agility and Reliability
+* Cloud & Site Reliability Engineering know-how for continuous improvement of operations
-* Project Delivery using Initiative, Conceptual Thinking, Communication, Teamwork and Pragmatism
+* Agile Project Delivery using Initiative, Communication, Teamwork and Pragmatism

 ### Technical Skills